 My creative journey through a pandemic

-This time last year I was moving at a million miles an hour, working, parenting, and running a household.
-I had a stack of unread books by my bed, a to-do list that never got shorter, and couldn’t remember what me-time was.
+In 2019 I was moving at a million miles an hour, working, single parenting, and running a household.
+A stack of unread books by my bed, a to-do list that never got shorter, and I couldn’t remember what me-time was.
 Being creative had become work, and somehow I’d lost track of how to keep a healthy work-life balance.
 I was on a treadmill, and I couldn’t seem to get off.

 But in March 2020, everything changed.
 The global pandemic was affecting our lifestyle, work, society and the world we were familiar with and having a devastating impact on the lives and livelihoods of millions of people.
 What was going on out there was frightening and the world we knew around us suddenly fell silent.
 On a personal note, away from the pressures of the outside world, something unexpected happened.
 Despite the emotional pain and stress, I felt like I’d been given a chance and space to breathe.
 At home and at my studio, I could create things just for the joy of it.